se-edu/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 The `Model`,
-* Stores a `UserPref` object that represents the user's preferences
+* stores a `UserPref` object that represents the user's preferences.
-* Stores the Address Book data
+* stores the Address Book data.
-* Exposes a `UnmodifiableObservableList<ReadOnlyPerson` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* Does not depend on any of the other three components.
+* does not depend on any of the other three components.

 ### Storage component